 Do you know the structure of the tooth?
 It can be very complex in understanding its anatomy.
-We can use the lay man’s language as much as possible to make it better.
-Every tooth contains a root canal system and the pulp chamber.
+We can use the layman’s language as much as possible to make it better.
+Every tooth contains a root canal system and a pulp chamber.
 The root canal houses the nerves, connective tissue, and blood vessels.
-In contrast, the pulp is a hollow area found inside the exposed part-enamel.
-A tooth with one root- incisor, has a single canal similarly to the multi-rooted types- molar.
+In contrast, the pulp is a hollow area found inside the exposed part enamel.
+A tooth with one root- incisor, has a single canal similarly to the multi-rooted type – molar.
 For a canal treatment procedure to occur, a dentist must find every canal space to succeed.

 What damages the pulp?

 Some of the things that cause damage to the tooth pulp may determine how long the root canal might take and depend on the severity.
 The following are some of the primary pulp damage causes you should know.
 They include;

 - Deep tooth decay-causing infections

 - Face trauma